bluescarni/tanuki/doc/wrap.rst

       This constructor is enabled only if *all* the following conditions are satisfied:

-      - :cpp:type:`T` is an object type without cv qualifications.
+      - :cpp:type:`T` is an object type without cv qualifications;
       - the :ref:`reference interface <ref_interface>` is default-initialisable;
       - the interface :cpp:type:`IFace` has a valid, default-initialisable implementation for the value type :cpp:type:`T` (see the :cpp:concept:`iface_with_impl` concept);
-      - :cpp:var:`args` can be perfectly-forwarded to construct an instance of the value type :cpp:type:`T`.
+      - :cpp:var:`args` can be perfectly-forwarded to construct an instance of the value type :cpp:type:`T`;
+      - when employing value semantics, the copyability, movability and swappability of the value type :cpp:type:`T` are consistent with the corresponding settings in :cpp:var:`Cfg`.

       :param args: the input construction arguments.